ugoproto/webpy_project/README.md

 A little Python site using the web.py framework.

-Based on Exercise 52, from [Learn Python the Hard Way](http://learnpythonthehardway.org) by Zed Shaw, but with a couple of bells and whistles.
+Based on Exercise 52, from [Learn Python the Hard Way](http://learnpythonthehardway.org) by Zed Shaw, with a couple of bells and whistles.

 - Project name: webpy_project (the parent directory).
 - Website title: Starship Survival.